Khalid Taha

-Khalid Taha (born February 15, 1992) is a German mixed martial artist currently competing in the bantamweight division.
+Khalid Taha (born February 15, 1992) is a German mixed martial artist currently competing in the bantamweight division of the Oktagon MMA.
 A professional since 2013, he has fought in the Ultimate Fighting Championship and Rizin Fighting Federation.

 Mixed martial arts career

 Early career

 Taha started fighting MMA professionally in 2013.
 He has fought under numerous organizations, notably German MMA Championship, Fair Fighting Championship and Rizin Fighting Federation.